find your perfect LLM program

 A few years ago, this career may have been perceived as an unappealing option to many for various reasons, such as not being able to offer attractive standard of remuneration, challenging opportunities, growth prospects, the necessity of having to do a research degree to be able to able support causes promoted by charities, and pro bono nature of work.
 However, with increasing awareness of social issues like migration, environment and health through social media and other platforms, LLM and law students are becoming keen in supporting causes by developing a career in relevant fields.

 Charities and NGOs are known to offer unpaid or expenses-only opportunities in the early stages of work experience.
 This work may involve research, project support, writing, administration or assistance with case work.
-Law students are able to compete for these roles given their appreciation of social issues studied through courses such as humanitarian law, child law, environmental law, refugee law, public international law, to name a few.
+Law students are able to compete for these roles given their appreciation of social issues studied through courses such as humanitarian and human rights law, child law, environmental law, refugee law, public international law, to name a few.
 The general view is that you should ideally possess a good knowledge and interest in the cause that you wish to support and develop your career in.
 It may be one thing to show your concern about the conservation of marine wildlife, but another to demonstrate a good level of knowledge and interest in the area.
 Whilst some students may wait until they have completed research degrees in specialised areas to increase their chances of working in policy making or guiding organisations in advisory capacities, others may start work experience early on to be able to understand the working of charities better.

 So, let’s take a look at some of the ways in which law students are able to chart a career in the charity sector: